ennerf/HdrHistogramVisualizer/README.md

 * [HdrHistogram](https://github.com/HdrHistogram/HdrHistogram)
 * [jHiccup](https://github.com/giltene/jHiccup) by [Azul](http://www.azulsystems.com/product/jHiccup)

-This tool can serve as an alternative to the jHiccupLogProcessor and jHiccupPlotter utilities that are bundled with jHiccup.
+This tool serves as an alternative to the jHiccupLogProcessor and jHiccupPlotter utilities that are bundled with jHiccup.

 <h2>Maven</h2>
 execute from commandline